Digvijay-Rajoria/TheCook_IESGenAI2026/README.md

 This work was developed as part of the **IEEE IES Generative AI Challenge 2026**, shortlisted from 575 teams across 57 countries.
 We thank the IEEE Industrial Electronics Society and the hackathon leadership (Daswin De Silva, Lakshitha Gunasekara) for their support.

-AI-assisted writing tools were used during manuscript preparation for language refinement and LaTeX formatting.